SAP/sap-btp-service-operator/README.md

 [Back to top](#sap-business-technology-platform-sap-btp-service-operator-for-kubernetes)

-##### Secret Formats
+##### Formats of Service Binding Secrets

 You can use different attributes in your `ServiceBinding` resource to generate different formats of your `Secret` resources.

 Even though `Secret` resources can come in various formats, they all share a common basic content.
 The parameters within the `Secret` fall into two categories:

-- Credentials returned from the broker: These credentials allow your applications to connect to the `ServiceInstance`.
+- Credentials returned from the broker: These credentials allow your applications to access and consume the service.
 - Attributes of the associated `ServiceInstance`: This information provides details about the service instance itself.

 Now let's explore these various formats:

 ###### Key-Value Pairs (Default)

-Input:
+`ServiceBinding`

 ```yaml
 apiVersion: services.cloud.sap.com/v1